Database schema 300

 • It will make schematising structure control much easier: more visual and more intuitive.

-• Remove the “v2_” prefixes in all table names
+• Removal of all “v2” prefixes in all table names

-• Table and column names that better express (also for new users) what they mean (for example “minimum_cell_size” instead of “grid_space”)
+• Table and column names that better express what they mean, for example “minimum_cell_size” instead of “grid_space”.
+This is particularly helpful for new users.

-• Consistency between database schema and API, for example in naming tables and columns, options such as “interpolate” with Laterals time series, grouping of settings.
+• Consistency between database schema and API, for example in naming tables and columns, options such as “interpolate” for the time series of laterals and boundary conditions, the grouping of settings, etc.

 • Consistent and correct use of English, for example “pump” instead of “pumpstation”